jonathanstowe/Audio-Libshout/README.md

    * SHOUT_TEST_PASS - the password to authenticate with.
 The default is 'hackme' but you changed that right?
    * SHOUT_TEST_MOUNT - the mount point on the server to use.
 The default is '/shout_test'

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation as well as a working icecast server you should be able to install this with *zef* :

     # From the source directory